-Though it’s not without its challenges — including fees for various third-party delivery services — restaurants need to adapt by offering high quality off-premise dining options instead of trying to swim upstream, losing out on customers who just want to enjoy their food on their couch.
+Though it’s not without its challenges — including fees for various third-party delivery services — restaurants need to adapt by offering high quality off-premise dining options instead of trying to swim upstream and potentially losing out on customers who just want to enjoy their food on their couch.

-Create an online ordering menu that’s slightly different than what you offer in-house, full of profitable dishes that travel well, to both offset the cost of delivery and prevent negative reviews that say a dish made it to a guest’s dinner table in an undesirable state.
+Create an online ordering menu that’s slightly different than what you offer in-house, full of profitable dishes that travel well, to both offset the cost of delivery and prevent negative reviews that say a dish got to a guest’s dinner table in an undesirable state.

-Especially when you’re dealing with items that can quickly go bad, keep hot and cold items separate — like keeping sushi and miso soup in separate bags.
+Keep hot and cold items separate – like sushi and miso soup – especially when you’re dealing with items that can quickly go bad.
 If your driver gets lost and the hot and cold food are in contact for longer than expected, it can make for a pretty unpleasant experience for the guest.

-Certain items get less delicious almost immediately after leaving a restaurant kitchen, but their deliciousness can be easily recovered with a quick toast in a toaster oven or even a minute or two in the microwave.
+Certain items get less tasty almost immediately after leaving a restaurant kitchen, but their deliciousness can be easily recovered by a quick toast in a toaster oven or even a minute or two in the microwave.

-You can include reheating instructions on email receipts, on a little notecard added to the order, or even as part of your packaging.
+You can include reheating instructions on receipts, a notecard added to the order, or even as part of your packaging.
 It’s a way to show your customers that you care about the quality of your food for your delivery and takeout customers as much as your in-house guests.
 Plus, some diners may honestly not know the proper way to heat up cold food and which appliances to use.
 In this vein, you'll be helping them out in both the short and long run.

 If you’ve had any issue with complaints or reviews saying that food arrived soggy, smushed, or otherwise sub-par, look into containers with compartments.
 Since they’re more expensive, make sure to only use them when putting together specific delivery items that are better when its elements are kept separate.